Koosjuh/TeamPurple/Attack Surface Management/Cryptography/Post-Quantum Cryptography/cryptographic_inventory_post_quantum_readiness.md

 The inventory above is entirely about **asymmetric** cryptography, which Shor's algorithm breaks outright. **Symmetric** cryptography (AES) is only weakened by Grover's algorithm, which halves effective key strength: AES-256 remains post-quantum safe, AES-128 reduces to ~64-bit-equivalent security.
 This distinction belongs in the report explicitly — "all current cryptography is quantum-vulnerable" is only true of the asymmetric layer, and precision here builds credibility.

-The actionable consequence, available today with no platform dependency: **BitLocker defaults to XTS-AES-128.** Moving the encryption-method policy to XTS-AES-256 for devices holding long-lived sensitive data (and AES-256 generally where configurable: IPsec proposals, backup encryption, storage) is typically the only PQC-readiness action a customer can *complete* this quarter, and aligns with CNSA 2.0's AES-256 mandate.
+The actionable consequence, available today with no platform dependency: **BitLocker defaults to XTS-AES-128.** Moving the encryption-method policy to XTS-AES-256 for devices holding long-lived sensitive data (and AES-256 generally where configurable: IPsec proposals, backup encryption, storage) is typically the only PQC-readiness action a corporation can *complete* this quarter, and aligns with CNSA 2.0's AES-256 mandate.
 Verify via Intune BitLocker policy / configuration baselines; note that changing the method only affects newly encrypted volumes, so existing devices migrate at re-encryption or reimage.

 ## Scope boundaries to name in the report